 A critical part of managing a rental property is holding on to good tenants.
 Sometimes landlords can be so focused on preventing unwanted situations that they overlook the renters who make their job worthwhile.

 A perfect opportunity to show your appreciation is after your tenants have paid a year of consecutive, timely rent payments.
-A well-timed gift basket could also provide a tenant considering a move with the motivation needed to renew their lease.
+A well-timed gift basket could also provide a great tenant with good payment history that was considering a move with the motivation needed to renew their lease.